SupeRuier/awesome-active-learning/AL_problem.md

 - Scenarios:
   The way AL is basing on.
-  It decides how the data reveal and how to get the instance to query.
+  It decides how the data reveals and how to get the instance to query.
   - Pool based: select instance from a pre-collected data pools to annotate.
   - Stream based: decide wether to annotate the coming instance in a data stream.
   - Query synthesis: the queried instances are synthesized by the algorithm.